-Your local dealer will reseal the hammer, replace the accumulator membranes and replace safety decals as needed.
-Contact your local dealer for more information about annual servicing.
+During this service, your local dealer will replace all seals, accumulator membranes, and any damaged safety decals.
+Contact your local dealer for more information about this servicing.

-During this maintenance you should do the following tasks.
+For this maintenance, you should also perform the following tasks:

 - Check all hydraulic connections. - Check that the hydraulic hoses do not rub against anything in any boom position. - Inspect the hydraulic oil filters of the carrier and replace if needed.